randa-mu/devcon-2024-timelock-workshop/README.md

         - Use cases
 2. **Enhancing Security in DeFi with Timelock Encryption**
     - Overview of use cases in DeFi (e.g., securing auctions, sealed bids, delayed transactions, securing governance actions relating to lending parameters, securing staking reward distribution information, among others).
-3. **Hands-On Exercise: Building a Secure DeFi Application**
+3. **Hands-On Exercise: Using a DeFi Application Secured by Timelock Encryption**
-    - Implement timelock encryption in a basic DeFi protocol.
 4. **Q&A and Wrap-Up**

 ## Learning Objectives